Skip to Content

 DIY Kitchen Cabinets for Under $200

-I feel like it has been a hot minute since I last reported the progress of my butler pantry build with you guys, but I am thrilled to announce that the base cabinets are finally complete!
+I feel like it has been a hot minute since I last reported the progress of my butler pantry build with you guys, but I am thrilled to announce that the DIY base cabinets are finally complete!
 Woo-freakin’- hoo!

 Believe it or not, my husband, without any prior cabinetry experience (no carpentry background either!), somehow managed to construct these beauties – the cabinet framing along with the cabinet doors- for under $200.
 In today’s post.
 I am giving you a beginner-friendly, step-by-step tutorial for building these cabinets on the cheap and easy.